vimes1984/foundation-angular-admin/README.md

 ```bash
 meteor add aldeed:collection2
 ```
-and of course the angular-meteor and angular-ui packages  if you want to use the sam app structure in your front end stuff or extend the admin ui:
+and of course the angular-meteor and angular-ui packages  if you want to use the same app structure in your front end stuff, or extend the admin ui:
 ```bash

 meteor add urigo:angular